 Media gathers outside courthouse

 Simpson's legal troubles still were not over, however.
 In 2007, Simpson coordinated a gunpoint assault and robbery of two sports memorabilia dealers in a Las Vegas hotel room.
 Simpson claimed that he was simply trying to recover memorabilia that was rightfully his, but the jury thought otherwise.
 Simpson received a 9 to 33-year sentence for robbery, assault with a deadly weapon, and kidnapping.
 He is currently serving his term at the Lovelock Correctional Center near Reno, Nevada.
-He will be eligible for parole in 2017.
-Prison has not been easy for O.J., who in 2015 was slammed against a wall and threatened with death by a white supremacist inmate after Simpson cut ahead of him in a line for medication.
+He was granted parole in 2017.
+Prison was not been easy for O.J., who in 2015 was slammed against a wall and threatened with death by a white supremacist inmate after Simpson cut ahead of him in a line for medication.
 Three months later, a former cellmate of Simpson also threatened to kill him when O.J. refused to pay him the amount of protection money he thought he was due.

 The Simpson trial demonstrated the polarization of racial attitudes on issues such as law enforcement that still exists in our country [POLLING DATA ON SIMPSON VERDICT].
 It may be for that, more than anything, that the trial will be remembered.
 But it had other effects.
 It created a greater awareness of domestic violence issues, provided lessons in how not to run a criminal trial, slowed the trend toward the use of cameras in courtrooms, and created a new type of "immersion" journalism that still flourishes today.